paperless-ngx/paperless-ngx/docs/usage.md

 ## Permissions

-As of version 1.14.0 Paperless-ngx added core support for user / group permissions.
-Permissions is based around 'global' permissions as well as 'object-level' permissions.
-Global permissions designate which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
+Permissions in Paperless-ngx are based around ['global' permissions](#global-permissions) as well as ['object-level' permissions](#object-permissions).
+Global permissions determine which parts of the application a user can access (e.g. Documents, Tags, Settings) and object-level determine which objects are visible or editable.
 All objects have an 'owner' and 'view' and 'edit' permissions which can be granted to other users or groups.
 The paperless-ngx permissions system uses the built-in user model of the backend framework, Django.

 !!! tip